neplexlabs/MiniMailer/README.md

 # MiniMailer

-A cross platform desktop app to test/debug email notifications of your application
+A cross platform desktop app to test email notifications of your application.

+# This project is currently a work in progress